GamesCrafters/gamescrafters.github.io/content/main/assignments/homefun-pt2.md

 Modify or replace your solver from Part 1 to be able to solve `100-to-0-by-1-or-2` instantly.
 This will require that you implement some of the ideas in the [positional solvers](#positional-solvers) section.
 You should not need to change any of the code in your `zero_by` implementation.

 Once that works, create a new `Game` implementation for Tic-Tac-Toe using its "physical" board configurations as position symbols. **You do not need to reduce the amount of boards in any way.** Writing tests will be very helpful.
-Depending on how you decide to encode the positions, you may need to write a hash function (and its inverse).
+Depending on how you decide to encode the positions, you may need to write a hash function (and its inverse) to adhere to the `Game` interface.

 Finally, format and print the number of winning, losing, and tying positions under the above symbolic representation of Tic-Tac-Toe when queried.
 See the [checks](#checks) section for specifics.